jihoonog/CMPUT-503/project-website/content/blog/exercise-2.md

 1. What is the final location of your robot as shown in your odometry reading?

-The final location of the robot is: 0.39, 0.53, ~86.7 degress for x, y, and theta respectively
+The final location of the robot is: 0.39, 0.53, ~86.7 degrees for x, y, and theta respectively

 1. Is it close to your robot’s actual physical location in the mat world frame?

 Using Euclidean distance the difference was 22.14 centimeters.

 ## Video